WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

-`<base>`: relative URI base
+`<base>`: relative URL base

 **Content**: empty
 **Attributes**: standard HTML, href, target

-This element, used in the document `<head>`, defines the base URI (`href` attribute) used to resolve all the relative URIs in the document
+This element, used in the document `<head>`, defines the base URL (`href` attribute) used to resolve all the relative URIs in the document

 The `target` attribute may be used to define the default target in a document with frames

-If `<base>` is not specified, the base URI of the current document is used to resolve all the relative URIs
+If `<base>` is not specified, the base URL of the current document is used to resolve all the relative URIs

 <!------------------- END SLIDE 064 it -------------------------->